nginxinc/kubernetes-ingress/docs-web/configuration/ingress-resources/advanced-configuration-with-annotations.md

      - `Example for App Protect <https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/appprotect>`_.
    * - ``appprotect.f5.com/app-protect-security-log``
      - N/A
      - The App Protect log configuration for the Ingress Resource.
 Format is ``namespace/name``.
 If no namespace is specified, the same namespace as the Ingress Resource is used.
+If not specified the  default is used which is:  filter: ``illegal``, format: ``default``
      - N/A
      - `Example for App Protect <https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/appprotect>`_.
    * - ``appprotect.f5.com/app-protect-security-log-destination``
      - N/A
      - The destination of the security log.
 For more information check the `DESTINATION argument </nginx-app-protect/troubleshooting/#app-protect-security-log>`_.
-     - N/A
+     - ``syslog:server=localhost:514``
      - `Example for App Protect <https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/appprotect>`_.
 ```